kxynos/cs-bolt-p-glitching/CH2/01-pin_software_setup.md

 Hold one of the 4 challenge buttons to start them
 ```

 This is only the first step in solving this challenge.
-You know need to find the correct timing and set it in `s.glitch.repeat` and trigger a glitch.
+You now need to find the correct timing and set it in `s.glitch.repeat` and trigger a glitch.

 Good luck with your glitching and finding the CTF flag!